 Abdominal pain during the first three month of pregnancy can be a symptom of Ectopic pregnancy.
 Ectopic pregnancy is an abnormal pregnancy complication, which threats the life of fetus as well as the pregnant woman.Ectopic pregnancy takes place outside the womb of the mother.

 Ectopic pregnancy is difficult to distinguish from normal pregnancy in early weeks of pregnancy.
-If a pregnant woman feel pain in lower abdomen accompanied with sharp pain on one side of belly at first and then extends through the whole abdomen, pain that get worse if you move, mild vaginal bleeding, increased urination or pain while urinating,
+If a pregnant woman feel pain in lower abdomen accompanied with sharp pain on one side of belly at first and then extends through the whole abdomen, pain that get worse if you move, mild bleeding, increased urination or pain while urinating, then